haxwithaxe/spiffchorder/usbdrv/readme.txt

 We recommend that you obtain appropriate calibration values for 16.5 MHz core clock at programming time and store it in flash or EEPROM or compute the value from a reference clock at run time.
-However, since Atmel's 8 MHz calibration is much more precise than the guaranteed 10%, it's usually possible to add a fixed offset to this value.
+Atmel's 8 MHz calibration is much more precise than the guaranteed 10% and it's therefore often possible to work with a fixed offset from this value, but it may be out of range.

 USB IDENTIFIERS